 Boots are are available with Decathlon -Forclaz 500 /600 (economical), Columbia (Good products reasonably priced) , Salomon (top of the line).
 Your regular running/walking shoes from Nike and Adidas are DEFINITELY not suited for treks.
-Though Adidas makes some trekking shoes, they are not designed for extreme winter treks.
+Though Adidas makes one trekking shoe, they are very basic.

 NEVER wear NEW Trekking shoes for treks - Break your shoes in, by using them for walks atleast for 15 days before the trek, this will minimize the “Shoe bite problem”.